ErikEJ/EFCorePowerTools/src/GUI/efcpt/readme.md

 ## Getting started

-The tool runs on any computer with the .NET 6.0 runtime installed.
+The tool runs on any computer or operating system with the .NET 6.0 runtime installed.

-### Install the tool
+### Installing the tool

 For EF Core 7: